Kerdek/ebrew/README.md

 for the sake of self hosting its a fork of chibicc

+do not write programs other than chubcc in chub

 current goals:
 - remove statements
 - remove implicit casts